-A to Z in Banking has come up with an eBook in PDF Format having Collection of 5100 solved MCQs asked in Last Promotion Tests, JAIIIB, CAIIB and RBI Exams 2021 Edition.
-This is One Reference Book for all Banking exams i.e. Promotion Tests and Interviews, JAIIIB, CAIIB and RBI Exams.
+A to Z in Banking has come up with online eBook in PDF Format having Collection of 5100 solved MCQs asked in Last Promotion Tests and complete Study Material for 2021 exams on Bank Promotions.
+This is One Reference Book for all Banking exams i.e. Promotion Tests and Interviews, JAIIB, CAIIB and RBI Exams.
 The eBook covers Important Questions on all Topics like Recent Trends in Banking, General Banking, Priority Sector, MSME, Foreign Exchange, Financial Ratios and Study of Balance Sheet, Loans and Advances, Concept of NPAs, Management, Economics, IT Products, Computer Knowledge and Marketing, JAIIB Papers - Principles and Practices of Banking, Accounting and Finance for Bankers, Legal and Regulatory Aspects of Banking and topics covered in CAIIB Exam.
 The eBook is being updated regularly.
 The eBook is available on our website for direct access on any system like PC, Mobile or Tab.
 The subscribers are issued Login details after payment.
 The eBook will be sent through email also which can be downloaded for study and/or Printouts.

 WHAT IS NEW IN BANKING